 Award 2015, Liverpool

-The winner of the 2015 Visible Award is The Karrabing Film Collective, a grassroots Indigenous based media group.
+The recipient of the 2015 Visible Award is The Karrabing Film Collective, a grassroots Indigenous based media group.
 Filmmaking provides a means of self-organization and social analysis for the Karrabing.
-Screenings and publications allow the Karrabing to develop a local artistic languages and forms and allow audiences to understand new forms of collective Indigenous agency.
-Their medium is a form of survivance—a refusal to relinquish their country and a means of investigating contemporary social conditions of inequality.
+Screenings and publications allow the Karrabing to develop local artistic languages and forms and allow audiences to understand new forms of collective Indigenous agency.
+Their medium is a form of survivance, a refusal to relinquish their country and a means of investigating contemporary social conditions of inequality.
 The films represent their lives, create bonds with their land, and intervene in global images of Indigeneity.
 To know more about the project go here.

 From Monday, October 26, for the week leading up to the public jury session, Tate Liverpool hosted a free temporary exhibition of these nine shortlisted projects, each represented by a video in the museum’s public foyer.

 Projects shortlisted for the 2015 Visible Award have been publicly announced on August 11, 2015, during the evening event, The Night Art Made the Future Visible, part of the Creative Time Summit: The Curriculum, within the 56th International Art Exhibition of the Venice Biennale: All the World’s Futures.
-The winning project will be awarded in New York City on November 13, 2015, on the occasion of the second installment of The Night Art Made the Future Visible at the Creative Time Summit in New York.

 The recipient of the 2015 Visible Award has been awarded in New York City in collaboration with High Line Art and Creative Time Summit on November 13, 2015, on the occasion of the second installment of The Night Art Made the Future Visible.